ghacupha/useOfPopularDIFrameworks/README.md

-If you have something exotic that implements JSR330, or one that is so cool that it makes JSR330 look bad, you are more than welcome to fork this and send me a pull request or just do an email to mailnjeru@gmail.com
+If you have something exotic that implements JSR330, or one that is so cool that it makes JSR330 look bad, you are more than welcome to fork this and send me a pull request containing the new module or just do an email to mailnjeru@gmail.com